eigentaylor/eigentaylor.github.io/_previews/2026-02-25-gibbard-satt.md

 Therefore, there is only one optimal strategy under the dichotomous assumption, which is to approve of all acceptable candidates and disapprove of all unacceptable candidates, which is a sincere strategy.
 Thus, approval voting is strategyproof under the dichotomous preferences assumption.

 This can be extended slightly further, however.
 If you [decide that, as a voter, your only goal is to elect **any** candidate you deem "acceptable", and no other candidates, then approval voting is strategyproof even if you have more than two levels of preference](../avstratproof){:target="_blank"}.
-That is, you essentially pretend you have dichotomous preferences by treating all candidates you deem "acceptable" as equally good, and all candidates you deem "unacceptable" as equally bad.
+You essentially adopt dichotomous preferences by treating all candidates you deem "acceptable" as equally good and all candidates you deem "unacceptable" as equally bad.
 This is an obviously very strong assumption about voter preferences, but it is a framing that any voter can choose to adopt.

 Calling Approval strategyproof in practice is a bit of a stretch.
 However, I find it endlessly fascinating that there is indeed a non-dictatorial voting system that is strategyproof, albeit under a very strong assumption about voter preferences.